Paravoor T. K. Narayana Pillai: Later career

-Parur T. K. became the Minister for Food, Labour and Education during the next ministry which was headed by C. Kesavan.
+Pillai became the Minister for Food, Labour and Education during the next ministry which was headed by C. Kesavan.

-Parur T. K. retired from politics and devoted his time to writing.
+Pillai retired from politics and devoted his time to writing.
 He was bed ridden for a few years with arthritis until his death.

 Legacy

-The playback singer Sujatha Mohan and late Radhika Thilak are his grand daughters and another playback singer Swetha Mohan is his great-granddaughter.
+The playback singer Sujatha Mohan and late Radhika Thilak are his grand daughters and another playback singer Shweta Mohan is his great-granddaughter.